We’re committed to making a Hope education accessible.

 If you experience barriers as a result of a chronic medical condition, mental health, physical or sensory disability, an injury or temporary condition, learning disability and/or ADHD, get connected with our office by following these steps:

-- Please complete a Request for Accessibility Accommodations form.
+- Please complete a Request for Access.

 - Schedule a meeting with Disability and Accessibility Resources staff to discuss your individual needs.